camronh/Subscription-PoC/README.md

 yarn prep
 ```

-### 5. In the hardhat terminal, deploy a fresh and unauthorized contract
+### 5. In the Hardhat terminal, deploy a fresh and unauthorized contract

 ```sh
 yarn deploy-requester